 The LMM makes pretty good power from the factory with 365hp and 660lb-ft. of torque.
-However, for those who want more power 5 simple bolt-on mods can easily add over 100whp to the LMM for just a few thousand bucks.
-These simple mods should be able to get you to or past the 450whp mark which is where the LMM gets a bit more expensive to mod.
+However, for those who want more power 5 simple bolt-on mods can easily add over 100whp for just a few thousand bucks.
+These simple mods should be able to get you to or past the 450whp mark which is where these engines gets a bit more expensive to mod.

 The Allison 1000 transmission needs to be tuned to hold 450-500whp consistently.
 Anything about 500whp and you’ll need a built transmission.
 The stock turbo is good for about 550whp until you’ll need to upgrade that.
 Fuel injectors are good until about 600whp, but a lift pump is recommended once you pass the 450whp mark or so.
 Lastly, the pistons and crank are good for about 650whp until they need to be upgraded.

 Overall, getting to big power numbers can be quite expensive.
 However, adding an extra 100whp can be done pretty easily without sacrificing too much reliability.
 Our favorite bolt-on mods are a tuner, intake, downpipe, exhaust, and intercooler.
 A DPF delete is a great mod for the LMM if you are comfortable having a deleted truck.